Australian Conference on Rock Mechanics 2026

 Sevda served as ISRM Vice President for Australasia (2019–2023) and currently sits on the ISRM Advisory Board and the Editorial Board of the International Journal of Rock Mechanics and Mining Sciences.

-Prof. Murat Karakus Associate Professor, University of Adelaide
+Prof. Murat Karakus University of Adelaide

 From Post-Peak to Rockburst: Advancing Risk Assessment in Deep Mines